Merle Hodge

 Merle Hodge (born 1944) is a Trinidadian novelist and literary critic.
-Her 1970 novel Crick Crack, Monkey is a classic of West Indian literature, and Hodge is acknowledged as the first black Caribbean woman to have published a major work of fiction.
+Her 1970 novel, Crick Crack, Monkey, is a classic of West Indian literature, and Hodge is acknowledged as the first black Caribbean woman to have published a major work of fiction.

 Biography

 Merle Hodge was born in 1944, in Curepe, Trinidad, the daughter of an immigration officer.
 She received both her elementary and high-school education in Trinidad, and as a student of Bishop Anstey High School, she won the Trinidad and Tobago Girls' Island Scholarship in 1962.
 The scholarship allowed her to attend University College, London, where she pursued studies in French.
-In 1965 she completed her B.A.
-Hons. and received a Master of Philosophy degree in 1967, the focus of which concerned the poetry of the French Guyanese writer Léon Damas.
+In 1965, she completed her B.A.
+Hons. degree and received a Master of Philosophy degree in 1967, the focus of which concerned the poetry of the French Guyanese writer Léon Damas.

 Hodge did quite a bit of travelling after obtaining her degree, working as a typist and baby-sitter to make ends meet.
 She spent much time in France and Denmark but visited many other countries in both Eastern and Western Europe.
 After returning to Trinidad in the early 1970s, she taught French for a short time at the junior secondary level.
 She then received a lecturing position in the French Department at the University of the West Indies (UWI), Jamaica.
-At UWI she also began the pursuit of a Ph.D. in French Caribbean Literature.
-In 1979 Maurice Bishop became prime minister of Grenada, and Hodge went there to work with the Bishop regime.
+At UWI, she also began the pursuit of a Ph.D. in French Caribbean Literature.
+In 1979, Maurice Bishop became prime minister of Grenada, and Hodge went there to work with the Bishop regime.
 She was appointed director of the development of curriculum, and it was her job to develop and install a socialist education programme.
 Hodge had to leave Grenada in 1983 because of the execution of Bishop and the resulting U.S. invasion.
 Hodge is currently working in Women and Development Studies at the University of the West Indies in Trinidad.

 In 2022, Hodge and Funso Aiyejina were joint winners of the Bocas Henry Swanzy Award for Distinguished Service to Caribbean Letters.